 [Related Reading: What Is Public Cloud?]

-Private cloud refers to cloud environments that are dedicated to a single customer or tenant.
+Private cloud refers to cloud environments dedicated to a single customer or tenant.
 All the hardware and software resources are hosted in the customer’s on-premises data center and accessible over its private network.
-A public cloud, by contrast, is hosted by a third-party vendor and made available to multiple unrelated customers online.
+By contrast, a public cloud is hosted by a third-party vendor and made available to multiple unrelated customers online.

-Private cloud combines the scalability and flexibility of cloud computing with the security control and customization of on-premises infrastructure.
+Private cloud combines the scalability and flexibility of cloud computing with the security control and customization of on-prem infrastructure.
 That makes it an attractive — and often the only — option for organizations that must ensure the security of sensitive data and meet compliance requirements.
-Private clouds also give organizations the flexibility to move workloads to a public cloud when necessary and lay a foundation for them to move to a hybrid cloud model — a mix of private and public cloud — to leverage the benefits of both.
+It also gives organizations the flexibility to move workloads to a public cloud when necessary and lay a foundation for them to move to a hybrid cloud model — a mix of private and public cloud — to leverage the benefits of both.

 [Related Reading: Public Cloud vs. Private Cloud]